elemyoav/POMDP_LIBRARY/README.md

 ## Further Documentation

-For more information on how to use the `run.py` file and algorithms, refer to the [RLlib documentation](https://docs.ray.io/en/latest/rllib.html).
+For more information on how to use the `run.py` file and algorithms, refer to the [RLlib documentation](https://docs.ray.io/en/master/rllib/index.html).
 Consult the algorithms page in the documentation to understand which algorithms support multiagent training.

+if you want to learn how to use rllib please try this [RLlib Course](https://applied-rl-course.netlify.app/)